shaps80/Peek/README.md

 # Peek: All new design

+In April 2016 I released the 2nd release of Peek for iOS.
+The subsequent 3.0 release was simply a Swift compatibility update, followed by Swift 4 support in Peek 4.0. ​

+​Today I’m excited to release Peek 4.1 with an all new design and some pretty exciting features.

-- Unified Inspectors:
+## Unified Inspectors
+All inspectors and attributes have now been unified into a single window, making inspection simpler and faster than ever before.

-- Collapse/Expand Groups
+## Collapse/Expand Headers
+Feeling overwhelmed with all the information Peek has to offer?
+Simply tap the header to expand/collapse any section.
+Peek will even remember your choice across launches!

-- Nested Inspectors
+## Nested Inspectors
+Peek now supports nested Inspectors.
+This powerful feature allows Peek to surface even more detail about your application.
+In fact Peek 4.1 more than doubles the number of attributes it can inspect.

-- Previews
+## Previews
+Views, images, colours and more can now provide snapshot previews to help you better identify what you’re inspecting.

-- Revamped Reporting
+## Reporting
-- iOS 9.x (minimum target)
+An all new reporting system allows you to export screenshots, metadata and even suggested values using the iOS native share sheet.

+## Less Code
+Thanks to an all new architecture Peek is also now smaller.
+Providing more features with much less code, leaving a very small footprint on your application.

 # What is Peek?

 Peek is an open source framework that provides runtime inspection of your application while its running on your device (or Simulator).

 - Developers can use Peek to inspect their user interfaces at runtime.
 - Designers can verify that the applications meets their design specifications.
 - Testers and QA can check accessibility identifiers, validate behaviour and report issues.

 Peek is a tool to aide you at all stages of your development process.